Is my contribution tax-deductible?

 The Tibetan Nuns Project is a 501 [c] 3, so all contributions are tax-deductible for residents of the United States.
 You can choose to receive a letter or email (depending on your preference) that serves as your tax receipt.

-For Canadian contributions and wish to receive a tax receipt for your gift, you may give through our “Tibetan Nuns Project Giving Group” at Chimp Foundation.
+For Canadian donors who wish to receive a tax receipt for your gift, you may give through our “Tibetan Nuns Project Giving Group” at Chimp Foundation.
 Your gift would be pooled with other gifts from our Canadian supporters and sent to the Tibetan Nuns Project via Tides Canada’s Challenge Fund program.

 You can give to the Tibetan Nuns Project via Chimp in these 3 ways: